OctopusDeploy/docs/docs/packaging-applications/package-repositories/guides/container-registries/artifactory-container-registry.md

 position: 20
 ---

 Artifactory offers both self hosted and cloud instances, both of which are capable of hosting [Docker registries](https://www.jfrog.com/confluence/display/JCR6X/Docker+Registry).
-The process for adding a Docker registry from either instance type is the same.
+The process for adding a Docker registry for either type is the same.

 ## Adding Artifactory as an Octopus External Feed